-To change oven temperature after Bake has started:
+To change oven temperature after bake has started:

 - 1. Press Bake. - 2.
-Press or to increase or decrease to a new temperature.
+Press or v to increase or decrease to a new temperature.
 The oven indicator light on the electronic display will turn on and off when using the bake feature and during preheat.
 This is normal and indicates that the oven is cycling to maintain the selected baking temperature.
 To cancel baking press OFF.

-Figure 15: Rack positions for raised bake and hidden bake ovens
+Figure 22: Rack positions for visible bake and hidden bake elements